Can I adopt a pet I found at a non-participating shelter/rescue?

 Can I get a service dog through Pets for Patriots?

-No. Pets for Patriots is exclusively for the adoption of companion pets; we are not involved with the acquisition or training of service animals.
+No. Pets for Patriots is exclusively for the adoption of companion pets.
+We are not involved with the acquisition, training, or funding of of service animals.
 If you need a service animal please visit our resources page for a list of organizations that may be able to assist you.

 A dog I’m interested to adopt will likely grow to be at least 40 pounds; does he qualify?

 A dog must be 40 pounds or more at the time of adoption, if not already at least two years old, or with a documented special need, or homeless for at least six months.
 Learn more about pet eligibility here.

 I’m already adopted a pet through Pets for Patriots; can I adopt another?